zkmkarlsruhe/Styler/README.md

 Style images as jpg or png files are read from the `bin/data/style` directory.
 Input images as jpg or png files are read from the `bin/data/image` directory.
 When Styler is started, both directories are listed for image paths automatically.
 Simply add/remove images from each and restart the application.

-_Note: a minimum of 1 iamge must be in each directory, otherwise Styler will exit on start due to missing input._
+_Note: a minimum of 1 image must be in the style directory, otherwise Styler will exit on start due to missing input.
+If the input image directory is empty, the image source will be disabled._

 While running, any images drag & dropped onto the Styler window will be loaded as a new style.